github/docs/content/get-started/using-git/about-git-rebase.md

 {% warning %}

 **Warning**: Because changing your commit history can make things difficult for everyone else using the repository, it's considered bad practice to rebase commits when you've already pushed to a repository.
-To learn how to safely rebase on {% data variables.location.product_location %}, see "[About pull request merges](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."
+To learn how to safely rebase on {% data variables.location.product_location %}, see "[AUTOTITLE](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges)."

 {% endwarning %}